-- 818 Calculating Non-Firm Existing Transmission Commitments (ETC{NF}) - 819 BPA calculates ETC{NF} for all time periods for an ATC Path using the following algorithm as - 820 specified in MOD-029 R6: - 821 $ETC{NF} = NITS{NF} + GF{NF} + PTP{NF} + OS{NF}$ - 822 Where: - 823 NITS{NF} is the non-firm capacity set aside for Network Integration Transmission Service serving - Load (i.e., secondary service), to include losses, and Load growth not otherwise included in - 825 Transmission Reliability Margin or Capacity Benefit Margin. - 826 In BPA's calculations, this is comprised of the NITS{NF6} Transmission product.
-BPA's NITS{NF6} - calculation does not include losses or Load growth, since losses and Load growth are - 828 already set aside as firm capacity in NITS_F. - 829 GF{NF} is the non-firm capacity set aside for grandfathered Transmission Service and contracts - 830 for energy and/or Transmission Service, where executed prior to the effective date of a - 831 Transmission Service Provider's Open Access Transmission Tariff or "safe harbor tariff". - BPA does not have any grandfathered non-firm Transmission Service obligations and thus - sets GF{NF} at zero for all of its ATC Paths for all time periods. - 834 PTP{NF} is non-firm capacity reserved for confirmed Point-to-Point Transmission Service. - In BPA's calculations, PTP{NF} includes the PTP{NF5}, PTP{NF4}, PTP{NF3}, PTP{NF2} and PTP{NF1} - 836 Transmission products. - OS{NF} is the non-firm capacity reserved for any other service(s), contract(s), or agreement(s) - 838 not specified above using non-firm transmission service as specified in the ATCID. - 839 BPA has no OS{NF} and thus sets OS{NF} at zero for all of its ATC Paths for all time periods. - 840 ETC{NF} for 1:1 ATC Paths is calculated by assuming that 1 MW of reserved and/or scheduled - capacity results in 1 MW of impact across the 1:1 ATC Path. - When calculating ETC{NF} flow-based ATC Paths, BPA sums the positive impacts of reservations - and/or schedules as determined by PTDF analysis, per BPA's Transmission Service Requests - 844 Evaluation business practice.
-When calculating ETC{NF} for flow-based ATC Paths when using - reservations, BPA deems de minimis impacts of the reservations to be zero.
-However, when - 846 calculating ETC{NF} for flow-based ATC Paths when using schedules, all impacts are accounted - for in ETC{NF}, regardless of whether their PTDF analysis impact is deemed to be de minimis or - 848 not.
+- 760 GF{NF} is the non-firm capacity set aside for grandfathered Transmission Service and contracts - 761 for energy and/or Transmission Service, where executed prior to the effective date of a - 762 Transmission Service Provider's Open Access Transmission Tariff or "safe harbor tariff". - BPA does not have any grandfathered non-firm Transmission Service obligations and thus sets GF{NF} at zero for all of its paths for all time periods. - 765 PTP{NF} is non-firm capacity reserved for confirmed Point-to-Point Transmission Service. - Depending on the ETC{NF} being calculated In BPA's calculations, PTP{NF} will includes the PTP{NF5}, PTP{NF4}, PTP{NF2} and PTP{NF1} Transmission products. - 768 OS{NF} is the non-firm capacity reserved for any other service(s), contract(s), or agreement(s) not specified above using non-firm transmission service as specified in the ATCID. - BPA has no OS{NF} and thus sets OS{NF} at zero for all of its paths for all time periods. - FTC{NF} for 1:1 paths is calculated by assuming that 1 MW of reserved and/or scheduled capacity results in 1 MW of impact across the 1:1 path. - 773 When calculating ETC{NF} for flow-based paths, BPA sums the positive impacts of reservations - and/or schedules as determined by PTDF analysis, per BPA's Transmission Service Requests - 775 Evaluation business practice.
+When calculating ETC{NF} for flow-based paths when using - 776 reservations, BPA deems de minimis impacts of the reservations to be zero.
+However, when - 777 calculating ETC{NF} for flow-based paths when using schedules, all impacts are accounted for in - 778 ETC{NF}, regardless of whether their PTDF analysis impact is deemed to be de minimis or notThe - treatment of de minimis impacts in ETC{NF} is covered within the Calculating Non-Firm - 780 Available Transfer Capability section below.

-849 Calculating Non-Firm Available Transfer Capability (ATC{NF})
+781 Calculating Non-Firm Available Transfer Capability (ATC{NF})